 the LSA mode.

-device behaviour next to the boundaries is also depending on the
+The presented boundaries should not be regarded as absolute.
+The device behaviour next to the boundaries is also depending on the bias voltage, device temperature and circuit loading.

 As illustrated in the previous chapters, the efficiency of a Gunn